Saturday, October 26, 2024

 A half bottle of a lovely Amarone

-If you haven't discovered Nigel Slater yet, I think Appetite would be a good place to start.
-I love pork - and I am able to get excellent pork from Evelyn, my butcher, who sells it at The New Lebanon Farmers Market & Grocery , but her lovely beef is what I use in this recipe.
+I love pork, and I am able to get excellent local pork from Evelyn, a butcher, who sells it at The New Lebaon Farmers Market & Grocery, but her lovely beef is what I always use in this recipe.

 Nigel Slater's Ragu